Describing the Nonuniversal Galaxy Merger Timescales in IllustrisTNG: Effects of Host Halo Mass, Baryons, and Sample Selection: Predicting Merger timescales

 We fit this model to our merger samples from \texttt{TNG100-1} and \texttt{TNG300-1} separately using the following expression for chi-squared:

 where $N$ is the number of mergers in the sample, $p$ is the number of free parameters, $T_{\rm{sim}}$ represents the merger timescales calculated from simulations, and $T_{\rm{mod}}$ denotes the timescales predicted by the model.
+The \( \chi^2 \) is minimized using the Levenberg–Marquardt algorithm.
 We obtain the following best-fit parameters for \texttt{TNG100-1}:

 with a logarithmic scatter of $\sigma_{\rm{log}} = 0.135$.
 For \texttt{TNG300-1}, the best-fit parameters are

 with a logarithmic scatter of $\sigma_{\rm{log}} = 0.140$.